dpzaba/cabify_developers/source/includes/resources/journeys/_state.md

         <span class='type'> String </span>
       </th>
       <td>
         State's name.
-Possibilites: hire, hired, arrived, pick up, drop off, rider cancel, driver cancel or failure.
-Other states should be ignore until one of the follows arrived.
+Possibilites:

         <ul>
-            <li>Hire: the system is looking for a driver.</li>
+            <li>hire: the system is looking for a driver.</li>
-            <li>Hired: a driver was assigned to the journey.</li>
+            <li>hired: a driver was assigned to the journey.</li>
-            <li>Arrived: the driver is waiting at the pick up location.</li>
+            <li>arrived: the driver is waiting at the pick up location.</li>
-            <li>Pick up: the rider is in the car, the journey starts.</li>
+            <li>pick up: the rider is in the car, the journey starts.</li>
-            <li>Drop Off: the journey ended. </li>
+            <li>drop off: the journey ended. </li>
-            <li>Rider cancel: the journey was canceled by the rider.</li>
+            <li>rider cancel: the journey was canceled by the rider.</li>
-            <li>Driver cancel: the journey was canceled by the driver.</li>
+            <li>driver cancel: the journey was canceled by the driver.</li>
-            <li>Failure: there was an issue creating the journey.</li>
+            <li>failure: there was an issue creating the journey.</li>
         </ul>

+        Other states should be ignore until one of the previous arrives.
       </td>
     </tr>